ManetesArtistes/windows-forms/README.md

 - **Data Management**: Manage and organize data from the Android application, including drawing and gameplay records.
 - **Statistics and Reports**: View detailed statistics and generate reports based on children's performance in the Simon Says and coloring modes.
 - **Admin and Educator Modes**:
-  - **Admin Mode**: Configure settings, manage user data, and control overall application features.
+  - **Admin Mode**: View logs, manage user data, and control overall application features.
-  - **Educator Mode**: Access individual or group progress, generate educational insights, and monitor activity.
+  - **Educator Mode**: Download students creations, organize centers and classes, assign students to groups with customizable stickers, and access educational insights to track progress and plan activities.

 ## Getting Started